udo-munk/Arduino8080/README.md

 This one can be better customisized for our needs here, and with doing this we save a few KB code, that we can use to improve our application now :-)

+For example now we can implement a dialog that lets us enter the filename, without the need to copy it to a fixed name.
+On your MicroSD card create a directory CODE80 and copy all your 8080 binaries into this directory.
+Filename to enter is just the name, without extension, which must be .bin.